|

 But Wolfram, at that very moment, had noticed a jerkin hanging

-About half an hour later, Wolfram put on the Gondorian guards
+About half an hour later, Wolfram put on the Gondorian guardsmans

-jerkin and slipped out of the gatehouse, leaving a rather drunken
+jerkin and slipped out of the gatehouse, leaving Torulwho

-Torulwho had also drained most of Wolframs jug of
+had also drained most of Wolframs jug of ale as well as

-I only have two hours before I need the next dose, thought Wolfram.
+I have two hours before I need the next dose, thought

 He walked purposefully to the south east corner of the courtyard,